benbenbenbenbenbenbenbenbenben/meraki-vpn-map/README.md

 # Cisco Meraki - API VPN Map

 Using Cisco Meraki and Google Maps API's, plot MX's on world map and draw lines between Spokes and Hubs to show VPN paths.
 Use the VPN Checker Tool for IP reachability across your VPNs.

 ## Features

+- [x] Nodejs server performs API calls and acts as web server.
 - [x] Plot MX/Z devices with VPN enabled on Map
 - [x] Show Offline/Online Devices
 - [x] VPN paths between spokes and hubs